 In that case, just check out the lunch deals all restaurants or tiny places offer as they are very affordable and the food is super fresh.

-My favourite Japanese Food
+My favorite Japanese Food

 Having explored Tokyo for 3 days, we tried to eat as much local food as possible.
-My favourite Japanese food so far is Ramen as it is super simple and you just put any random food inside.
+My favorite Japanese food so far is Ramen as it is super simple and you just put any random food inside.
 It will always taste good and different everywhere.

 Tokyo on a budget: Transportation